Dating vintage tees

 I don’t really know what to say about bootleg tees- those are tees that show licensed bands, cartoon characters images without being properly licensed (paying $$ to the owner of the copyright).
 Sold outside concert venues or sports stadiums, at flea markets etc,; they were the counterfeit knock-off product of their day.
 So does being vintage make ‘em legal or ethical?
 I sold a 90s Bart Simpson-Raiders-Adidas crossover tee a few years ago… it was too cool not to sell but I ended up without the shirt or the money because of a shipping glitch… maybe that was karma, lol.

 And in the end...

-Just because it’s not true vintage doesn’t make it bad.
+Just because it’s not a true vintage doesn’t make it bad.
 I’m not saying that reproduction t-shirts are evil… just don’t call them vintage IF THEY’RE NOT REALLY at least 20 years old.
-I wear a reproduction 1975 Led Zeppelin tour tee; I went to a show on that tour but was too broke at the time to afford a concert ticket, travel expense from Portland Or to Vancouver BC AND buy a tee.
+I wear a reproduction 1975 Led Zeppelin tour tee; I caught a show that tour but was too broke at the time to afford a concert ticket, pay travel etc AND buy a tee.
 Wish I had!
 (BTW, it was an awesome show!)
-In the end... buy what you like but know what you're really buying!
+So in the end... buy what you like but know what you're really buying!